Home » Dinner Recipes » Ravioli Casserole

 Instructions

-• In a skillet over medium heat, brown and crumble beef with diced onion.
+• In a skillet over medium heat, brown and crumble 1 pound ground beef with 1 yellow onion, diced.

 • After beef is fully cooked, drain excess grease.